 Baked Stuffed Fresh Tomatoes

-A perfectly delicious way to enjoy your biggest, juiciest, sun-kissed garden
+Here's a perfectly delicious way to enjoy your biggest, juiciest,

 1 pound mild (sweet) Italian sausage

-3/4 cup uncooked Arborio or long grain rice
+3/4 cups uncooked Arborio or long grain rice

 4 large cloves garlic, minced